 Rep. of Korea uses several extremely prohibitive import duties for agricultural products.
-Average tariff of 2-digit HS Code is 20,46%.
-The biggest import duties are:
+The average tariff of 2-digit HS Code is 20,46%.
+The biggest import duties are listed in Table 5.

 Table 5.
 The biggest Korean import duties (at category level)